Robert Barton: Politics

-At the 1918 general election to the British House of Commons Barton was elected as the Sinn Féin member for Wicklow West.
+At the 1918 general election to the British House of Commons Barton was elected as the Sinn Féin member for West Wicklow.
 In common with all Sinn Féin members, he boycotted the Westminster parliament and sat instead in Dáil Éireann (the First Dáil).
 Arrested in February 1919 for sedition, he escaped from Mountjoy Prison on St. Patrick's Day (leaving a note to the governor explaining that, owing to the discomfort of his cell, the occupant felt compelled to leave, and requesting the governor to keep his luggage until he sent for it).
 He was appointed as Director of Agriculture in the Dáil Ministry in April 1919.
 He was recaptured in January 1920 and sentenced to three years' imprisonment, but was released under the general amnesty of July 1921.

 In May of that year, prior to his release, he was elected as a Sinn Féin member for Kildare–Wicklow in the 1921 Irish election to the House of Commons of Southern Ireland.
 Once again all Sinn Féin members boycotted this parliament, sitting as the Second Dáil.
 In August 1921, he was appointed to cabinet as Secretary for Economic Affairs.